 Dropsy becomes treatable in the 1960s

-in 1964, right on the verge of the introduction of loop diuretics.
+Failure of pharmacological therapies in a woman with heart failure in 1964, right on the verge of the introduction of loop diuretics. |

 During the 1800s it became clear that dropsy (extensive oedema, ascites, pleural effusions) was not a single disease, but a late feature of failure of the heart, liver or kidneys.
 For around 2,000 years treatment was based on purgatives, bleeding, sweating, and other means to make the body lose fluid.